VS

 Routines

-Markdown pipes triggered by events, schedules, or captured context
+Markdown scheduled tasks triggered by events, schedules, or captured context

 Town-made and user-described routines